tifrueh/jd/README.md

 ### PKGBUILD (Arch Linux)

-You can find a PKGBUILD file in [my PKBUILD repository](https://github.com/tifrueh/PKGBUILDs/tree/main/jdfs).
+You can find a PKGBUILD file in [my PKGBUILD repository](https://github.com/tifrueh/PKGBUILDs/tree/main/jdfs).
 Download it or clone the repository and then use `makepkg` and `pacman` to install it as you would a package from the AUR.